snezhana-dorogova/checklist-web-automation/README.md

 ### Internal links

 - An internal link matches the corporate style.
-- Style hover, focus, and visited states differently.
+- Style hover, focus and visited states differently.
 - The link is opened on a new browser tab (if required).
-- Ensure all internal URLs respond with 200 status code.
+- Ensure all internal URLs respond with 200 status codes.

 ### External links

 - An external link matches the corporate style.
 - The link is opened on a new browser tab (if required).
-- Ensure all external URLs respond with 200 status code.
+- Ensure all external URLs respond with 200 status codes.

 ### Redirects and 404 error page